JaninduMunasinghe/multi-agent-rag/README.md

-# Multi-Agent System with LLMs, LangChain, and LangGraph
+# Multi-Agent System with LangChain LangGraph and LLMs.
 ![Harnessing Creativity and Innovation in the Workplace (1)](https://github.com/user-attachments/assets/09049019-575a-4b6b-bf15-6f0c7998a493)

 ## Overview